 Although he had an annual salary of 450 livres and fees varying between 700 and 800 livres a year, Guiton de Monrepos considered he was “unable to keep himself with some semblance of respect in his situation with the modest salary and fees that go with it.”
 He therefore frequently asked the authorities in the mother country for an increase in pay.
 Thanks to his backers at the court, he received a gratuity of 400 livres on a few occasions.

 He returned to France after the surrender of Montreal, and on 12 July 1761 he expressed the desire to retire to live with his family in Guyenne.
-The king, however, needed him to testify at the trial of François Bigot* and “his band,” and kept him in Paris.
+The king, however, needed him to testify at the trial of François Bigot and “his band,” and kept him in Paris.
 He provided a special gratuity of 1,000 livres for him.
 Having been a diligent and honest judge, once the affaire du Canada was finished Guiton de Monrepos was awarded by the king on 28 Nov.
 1764 a pension of 600 livres because of his services in Canada as lieutenant general for civil and criminal affairs in the royal jurisdiction of Montreal.
-Afterwards he disappears from view.
+Afterwards there is no trace of him, but it is known that he died 25 years later.

 AN, Col., B, 72, f.38v; 73, f.428v; 78, ff.22f.; 81, ff.293v, 304f.; 82, f.94; 85, ff.201f.; 91, f.259v; 109, f.341; 113, f.202; 115, ff.187v, 211v; 117, f.155v; 120, f.354; C11A, 73, ff.15v–16, 40–40 v; 75, ff.16v–17; 78, ff.56–56v; 79, ff.296v–98; 81, ff.329v–39v; 85, ff.270–79; 93, f.299v; 99, ff.409–9v; 100, f.127; 101, ff.131–31v; 115, f.53v; 120, f.351; F3, 11, ff.2–2v, 173–74v, 244–45v.
 ANQ, NF, Arrêts du Conseil d’État du Roi, V, 51v; NF, Coll. de pièces jud. et not., 2098; NF, Ins.
 Cons. sup., VIII, 65v–66.
 ANQ-M, Documents judiciaires, 13 nov., 13 déc.
 1741, 31 déc.
 1742, 2, 3, 4 janv., 9, 11, 12, 14, 15, 16 févr.
 1743.
 Documents relating to Canadian currency during the French period (Shortt), II, 636, 638.
 P.-G. Roy, Inv. jug. et délib., 1717–1760, IV, 44, 127–28, 131–32, 196.